kiyon21/5dof-VR-livestreaming/README.md

 ## Video Streaming Workflow
 1. **Capture**: A 360° camera (e.g., Insta360 ONE X2) captures live equirectangular video.
-2. **Encoding**: The camera encodes in H.264 / H.265 and sends via RTMP to a local server (running Docker + NGINX or FFmpeg).
+2. **Encoding**: The camera encodes in H.264 / H.265 and sends via RTMP to a local server (running Docker).
 3. **Packaging**: The server segments the incoming feed into **HLS** (.m3u8) for compatibility.
 4. **Playback**: The VR headset uses its native browser/app to load the stream over Wi-Fi.
 Latency averages ~1 second.